 Spring Term 2022 Learning

-Both in school and at home, learners have enjoyed finding out about how to live a healthy lifestyle.
-We started our theme by looking at food and sorting it into the different food groups.
-Next, we enjoyed finding out how exercise affects our body by carrying out a maths investigation where we had to tally how many of each type of exercise we could do in 30 seconds.
-We had great fun making play dough and creating our own animal to care for all day.
-We also had to design and make a suitable habitat that would help the animal to survive.
-In English we investigated the case of the missing mammal, filming our own news reports for the Zootropolis news channel.
+In Spring 1 for our theme ‘Life on Earth’ our learners enjoyed finding out about how to live a healthy lifestyle.
+We enjoyed finding out how exercise affects our body by carrying out a maths investigation on our fitness dress up day.
+We had to tally how many of each type of exercise we could do in 30 seconds.
+We had great fun using play dough to create our own animal to care for all day.
+As part of our science learning we carried out an experiment in our outdoor classroom, to show us the importance of washing our hands.
+In English, we investigated the case of the missing mammal, writing our own news reports for the Zootropolis news channel.

-This half term we have been learning all about The Great Fire of London.
-In geography we have been learning about the four countries of the United Kingdom and their capital cities.
+This term we have been learning all about The Great Fire of London.
+In geography, we have been learning about the four countries of the United Kingdom and their capital cities.
 We have been using atlases and globes to find the countries and mark them on maps.
 We have used our map knowledge to look at London and investigate how far The Great Fire spread.
-We also answered our Cornelius question: Why did The Great Fire of London spread so quickly?
 We were interested to find out about the buildings in London in 1666, the firefighting equipment, the dry summer and strong winds which all contributed to fire burning for so long.
 We were all especially enthusiastic about creating a whole class timeline to show the most important events within The Great Fire.

 Our science and DT learning this term have both been part of an exciting project.
-We explored properties of materials, searching the school grounds for different materials and investigating why they had been used.
+We explored different types of materials and looked at their properties.
 We then tested the materials to evaluate their suitability for Christmas stocking making and couldn’t wait to use what we had learnt to design our own Christmas stocking.
 We have all been very resilient when cutting and sewing the felt for our stocking, it was a very tricky process!